thingbomb/feedbomb/README.md

 # Feedbomb

 Feedbomb is a minimalistic, fast, and customizable RSS feed reader.
-Use on all your devices, create custom article filtering rules, and more, all with Feedbomb.
+Use on all your devices, create custom article filtering rules, and more, all with Feedbomb.\

+This is the official monorepo for Feedbomb.

 ## Features